shubhamkushwah123/DevOps_README/README_SpringBoot.md

 # Instructions to create a SpringBoot Application

-###Pre-requisite :
+### Pre-requisite :
-Ecipse, Java 1.8 and Maven 3.x needs to installed and path variable must be configured.
+Eclipse Neon or above , Java 1.8 and Maven 3.x needs to installed and path variable must be configured.

 1. Create a Maven Project in Eclipse > Skip Archetype Selection > Provide Archetype details manually.
 ```bash